Start a blog and publish blog posts.

-But today in 2018, blogging your way to more website traffic is not as easy as many might believe.
-Over 2 million blog posts are published everyday.
+But today, blogging your way to more website traffic is not as easy as many might believe.
+Over 2 million blog posts are published every day.

 Simply writing and publishing without planning and research will not get you any website traffic at all.
 It'll be a futile effort.